leaningtech/labs/src/content/docs/cheerpj3/11-guides/File-System-support.md

 ![](/cheerpj2/assets/filesystem.png)

 > [!warning]Important
 > CheerpJ provides access to a virtualized filesystem, which does not correspond to the local computer.
-Accessing local files from the browser is forbidden due to security reasons.
+Accessing local files from the browser is forbidden due to security constraints ruled by the browser.

 ## `/app/` mount point

-The /app/ mount point corresponds to a virtual read-only, HTTP-based filesystem. `/app/` is used to access JAR files and data from your local server.
+The /app/ mount point corresponds to a virtual read-only, HTTP-based filesystem. `/app/` can be used for multiple purposes including accessing JAR files and data from your local server.

-This mount point is virtual and only exists inside of CheerpJ.
 It is required to distinguish between local server, runtime files and files stored in the browser database.

 The `/app/` mount point refers to the root of your web server.
 To have a clearer concept of the `/app/` mount point, let's assume that your web server is available at `http://127.0.0.1:8080/`: